An Honours degree and a Master’s degree are both advanced qualifications built on a bachelor’s degree. However, the two differ.

 Here are some key benefits of obtaining an Honours degree:

 A Master’s degree is a postgraduate academic qualification that you can pursue after completing a Bachelor’s degree.
 Typically lasting one to two years of full-time study (with part-time options available), this degree aims to deepen your knowledge and expertise in a specific field.
-This degree often includes a significant research component, culminating in a dissertation that demonstrates your ability to apply advanced knowledge.
+This degree usually includes a research project, ending with a dissertation that shows how well you can apply what you’ve learned.

 Explore Master’s Degree NQF Level in South Africa